The difference between cacao and cocoa is not always straightforward to many folks.

 But first, it’s important to see the differences in terminology as used in the chocolate industry.

-Many English-speaking countries, for example, Britain and its former African colonies, use cocoa to refer to both the plant and its finished products, while French and Spanish-speaking countries use cacao.
+Many English-speaking countries, for example, Britain and its former African colonies, use cocoa to refer to both the plant and its finished products.
+French and Spanish-speaking countries use cacao.
+In this case, the difference between cacao and cocoa is language.

 That’s the difference adopted in this article.
 But to get an even clearer picture, you might want to know how cacao is processed.